ebits21/insync-distrobox/README.md

 You should now be able to use Insync as usual!

 ## WORKAROUND: Autostart Fix
-The script does not properly insert quotations in the autostart entry.
-To fix this, edit the `fed-insync*.desktop` file in `/home/USERNAME/.config/autostart` to add quotation marks:
+If Insync does not start at boot, edit the `fed-insync*.desktop` file in `/home/USERNAME/.config/autostart` and add quotation marks:
 ```
 /usr/bin/distrobox-enter -n fed-insync -- /bin/sh -l -c "insync start"
 ```